 Types of Wood Used in Architecture and Construction

 As it is an organic natural material, wood has been of immense significance as a source of sustainable and renewable energy.
-In modern times, wood has been used with other materials such as steel and bronze in wood architecture and construction industry in Pakistan as well as throughout the world.
+In modern times, wood has been used with other materials such as steel and bronze in the wood architecture and construction industry in Pakistan as well as throughout the world.

 Wood